As Jesus walked the earth, He amazed His listeners, over and over again.

 How often does a message we have heard lead us to action?
 Not just once but actual change in our lives?
 Isn’t that the purpose of sitting under the teaching of the Word?

 Let’s be astonished, amazed, blessed and challenged.
 Let’s thank pastor for his message.
 Let’s chat among ourselves about what we heard.
-Then let us ask God how he wants us to apply that message to our own lives so that we will be more and more and more like Jesus.
-Changed.
+Then let us ask God how he wants us to apply that

 Written by Diane Hunt: Diane Hunt serves on the board of America’s Keswick and is the Executive Director & CEO of Changed Choices, a Christian non-profit in North Carolina.
 She is also a biblical counselor and women’s event speaker.
 For more information about having Diane speak at your next event please contact her at email@example.com.